Historic Stetson Creek Ranch

 In 1885 it was owned by the notorious cattle rustler James McHaney.
 He used his various mountain properties to hide cattle that had been stolen from other ranchers.

 The ranch has also been a Boy Scout camp, and an equestrian camp.
-However the owners have respected the natural beauty and the history of the ranch, and it remains much as it has been for the past century.
+However all of the owners have respected the natural beauty and the history of the ranch, and it remains much as it has been for the past century.

-The apple trees at the ranch are approximately 100 years old, and still produce some of the best apples you will ever eat!
+The apple trees at the ranch are approximately over 100 years old, and still produce some of the best apples you will ever eat!

 If you bake, or make delicious homemade apple sauce, apple cider, or just love them fresh and crispy, you will agree that our apples are wonderfully tasty!